mohsenklntri/alopeyk-code-challenge/README.md

    - Start NiFi and open the browser at http://localhost:8080/nifi.

 3. **Load `Crypto_Flow.json`**
-   - Create a new process group and load the template from the JSON file.
+   - Create a new process group and load the flow definition from the JSON file.

 4. **Check parameter contexts and update them if necessary.**
 5. **Start the flow and wait for data to be inserted into PostgreSQL.**